A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Floer Homology of Asymptotically Linear Hamiltonian Systems

 \subsection{Floer chain complex and Floer homology}

-Once the uniform $L^\infty$-estimates of proposition \ref{prop:unif_Linfty_bounds} are obtained, standard techniques like in \cite[Part II]{AudinDamian2014_MorseFloer} can be applied to construct the Floer homology groups of a non-degenerate weakly asymptotically quadratic Hamiltonian $H$ with non-degenerate quadratic Hamiltonian at infinity.
-For proposition \ref{prop:unif_Linfty_bounds} to apply, we must always provide an uniform energy bound on the moduli space of Floer trajectories we are using.
-In this section we always tacitly assume that all Hamiltonians are asymptotically quadratic, non-degenerate at infinity and non-degenerate.
+The uniform $L^\infty$-estimates of proposition \ref{prop:unif_Linfty_bounds} suffice to guarantee that standard techniques like in \cite[Part II]{AudinDamian2014_MorseFloer} can be applied to construct the Floer homology groups, provided an uniform energy bound on the moduli space of Floer trajectories we are using is obtained.
+Here we summarize very briefly this construction, pointing the interested reader to references in the literature for additional details.

+Recall that a Hamiltonian $H$ is said to be \emph{non-degenerate} when all its 1-periodic orbits are non-degenerate, in the sense that their linearized Poincaré return map does not have $1$ as an eigenvalue.
+In this section, $H$ always denotes a non-degenerate asymptotically quadratic Hamiltonian which is non-resonant at infinity.
+For the time being, rapid decay conditions on the sub-quadratic part play no role.

+Let $J$ be an adequate almost-complex structure.
+It can be shown that the Floer trajectories of $H,J$ with finite energy connect 1-periodic orbits of $H$ \cite[Section 6.5.b]{AudinDamian2014_MorseFloer}.
+More specifically, if $u\colon\bR\times S^1\to\bR^{2n}$ solves \eqref{eq:fleq_auton} and has finite energy, then there exist unique 1-periodic orbits $\gamma^-,\gamma^+$ of $H$ such that $u(s,\cdot)\to\gamma^\pm$ as $s\to\pm\infty$.
+On the other hand, let $\gamma^-$ and $\gamma^+$ be 1-periodic orbits of $H$.
+Assume that a Floer trajectory $u$ connects $\gamma_-$ to $\gamma_+$.
+Then, since the Floer equation is formally the $L^2$-gradient descent equation of the action functional $\cA_H$, it will have energy given by

-Summarizing very briefly, one may show that for a generic choice of adequate almost-complex structure $J$, the moduli spaces of Floer trajectories between two fixed 1-periodic orbits of a Hamiltonian $H$ are smooth, with their dimension given in terms of the Conley-Zehnder index of the ends \cite[Chapter 8]{AudinDamian2014_MorseFloer}.
-It is easy to see that any Floer trajectory $u$ connecting the 1-periodic orbit $\gamma_-$ of $H$ to the 1-periodic orbit $\gamma_+$ of $H$ will have energy given by
+One may show that for a generic choice of adequate almost-complex structure $J$, the moduli spaces of Floer trajectories between two fixed 1-periodic orbits of a Hamiltonian $H$ are smooth, with their dimension given by the difference of the Conley-Zehnder index of the orbits at the ends \cite[Chapter 8]{AudinDamian2014_MorseFloer} (or \cite{FloerHoferSalamon1995_Transv}).
+A pair $(H,J)$ with this property will be called a \emph{regular pair}.

-In particular, the energy is uniformly bounded over the space of Floer trajectories connecting two fixed 1-periodic orbits.
-Thus proposition \ref{prop:unif_Linfty_bounds} holds, which, together with the standard compactness theory of the Floer equation, implies that these spaces can be compactified by adding broken configurations of trajectories.
-Their boundary can be described using the gluing theory of Floer trajectories \cite[Chapter 9]{AudinDamian2014_MorseFloer}.
+Since we have an uniform estimate on the energy \eqref{eq:auton_FlCyl_energy} over the space of Floer trajectories connecting two given 1-periodic orbits, proposition \ref{prop:unif_Linfty_bounds} holds.
+This is enough input to apply the standard compactness theory of the Floer equation in the symplectically aspherical case \cite[Section 9.1.b]{AudinDamian2014_MorseFloer}.
+Thus we can compactify these spaces of trajectories by adding broken configurations of trajectories.
+Their boundary, at least for dimension 1 and 2, can be described using the gluing theory of Floer trajectories \cite[Section 9.2]{AudinDamian2014_MorseFloer}.
 This information can be used to carry out the construction of the Floer chain complex.